DLR-RM/BlenderProc/README_BlenderProc4BOP.md

 ## Results

-Results of the BOP Challenge 2020 and the superiority of training training with BlenderProc images over ordinary OpenGL images is shown in our paper `BOP Challenge 2020 on 6D Object Localization` [5].
+Results of the BOP Challenge 2020 and the superiority of training with BlenderProc images over ordinary OpenGL images is shown in our paper `BOP Challenge 2020 on 6D Object Localization` [5].

 ## References